bitovi/github-actions-commons/README.md

 ## Environment variables

 For envirnoment variables in your app, you can provide:
- - `repo_env` - A file in your repo that contains env vars
+ - `env_repo` - A file in your repo that contains env vars
- - `ghv_env` - An entry in [Github actions variables](https://docs.github.com/en/actions/learn-github-actions/variables)
+ - `env_ghv` - An entry in [Github actions variables](https://docs.github.com/en/actions/learn-github-actions/variables)
- - `dot_env` - An entry in [Github secrets](https://docs.github.com/es/actions/security-guides/encrypted-secrets)
+ - `env_ghs` - An entry in [Github secrets](https://docs.github.com/es/actions/security-guides/encrypted-secrets)
- - `aws_secret_env` - The path to a JSON format secret in AWS
+ - `env_aws_secret` - The path to a JSON format secret in AWS

 Then hook it up in your `docker-compose.yaml` file like: